Wave-optical effects in the microlensing of continuous gravitational waves by star clusters: Discussion

 It is hoped that continuous GW signals from (magnetically-deformed or otherwise) neutron stars may be detected in the near future.
 Owing to their comparatively weak strain \eqref{eq:massquadamp}, a measurement likely requires observational monitoring for at least a year with current technology \citep{suv21,sold21}, during which the relative motion between the source and the detector is important, especially if matched filtering is to be carried out \citep{jaran98,dre18}.
 Although rare, it is possible that intermittent lensing by one or more stars may take place for sources located within/behind the Galactic bulge or a globular cluster, modulating the resulting signal to a degree that depends on the GW frequency, the lens distribution, and the source velocity \citep{pac86b,dep01,meena20}.

 Importantly, if the GW wavelength, $c/\fGW$, is comparable to or greater than the Schwarzschild radius, $2 G M_{L}/c^2$, of any given microlens, the wave will be diffracted by the gravitational `slit' \citep{nak99,tak03}.
 For $M_{L} \sim M_{\odot}$, this condition is fulfilled even for $\fGW \lesssim 10^2$ kHz.
 If $\fGW$ is too low relative to $M_{L}$ however, the resulting amplifications will be virtually invisible; $\sim$kHz band radiation lensed by stars thereby lies in something of a sweetspot.
 Geometric optics is inappropriate in this case, and the relevant mathematical object is instead the Fresnel-Kirchhoff diffraction integral \eqref{eq:diffint}.
 This integral is solved in this paper for a variety of microlens distributions (Figs. \ref{fig:grav25} and \ref{fig:grav250}) using the PL approach described by \cite{feld19,feld20a,feld20b}.

 Depending on the nature of the macrolens and the neutron star trajectory relative to it, we find that wave-optical lensing may warp the waveform to make it appear as though the ellipticity were varying (see Figs. \ref{fig:intensity25} and \ref{fig:intensity250}), which has implications when estimating the intrinsic properties of the neutron star through \eqref{eq:massquad} and similar formulae \citep{cio09,mast11,lander13}.
 Furthermore, the overall SNR during an observational run may increase for large amplification factors; see expression \eqref{eq:snr}.
-If continuous GWs emitted from a source $\sim$10 kpc away were lensed by (sections of) a cluster similar to that of 47 Tuc ($D_{OL} \sim 4$ kpc, $n \sim 10^5$), for example, we find that potentially large amplifications could be achieved (see Fig. \ref{fig:intensity2d250}). \cite{ras21} estimate, for 47 Tuc specifically, that the self-lensing rate for neutron stars is $\sim 2 \times 10^{-3} \text{ yr}^{-1}$.
+If continuous GWs emitted from a source $\sim$10 kpc away were lensed by (sections of) a cluster similar to that of 47 Tuc ($D_{\text{OL}} \sim 4$ kpc, $n \sim 10^5$), for example, we find that potentially large amplifications could be achieved {(possibly even larger than those seen in Fig. \ref{fig:intensity2d250})}. \cite{ras21} estimate, for 47 Tuc specifically, that the self-lensing rate for neutron stars is $\sim 2 \times 10^{-3} \text{ yr}^{-1}$.
 Any flux enhancement may however by offset by the loss of coherence due to phase modulation (Fig. \ref{fig:phase25}), which would inhibit matched filtering.